natty1712/Holiday/AndroidUpdate.txt

-Custom User Agent - Change the user agent for both mobile and desktop mode
+Change the button order of the Top and Bottom Toolbars and add additional buttons